htsx/CSC_400/code/README.md

 3. Run the following command to create a virtual environment 'python3 -m venv venv'.
 4. Do the following command 'pip install -r requirements.txt'.
 5. Activate the virtual environment, On macOS/Linux do : 'source venv/bin/activate', On Windows do: '.\venv\Scripts\activate' (You’ll know the virtual environment is active when you see `(venv)` in your terminal prompt.).
-6. After activating the virtual environment, run this command to run the flask app 'py dashboard\app.py'.
+6. After activating the virtual environment, run this command to run the flask application 'py dashboard\app.py'.
+7. When you’re done working, deactivate the virtual environment by running: 'deactivate'.

 ## Dependencies